Billing Dispute with a Customer? Try Visual Engagement for Real-time Proof

 Visual experiences are gaining traction within customer interactions.
-Visual engagement has been proven especially effective across a wide range of sales, marketing and customer service and support scenarios, providing the quickest route to success and resolution in a high number of cases.
+Visual engagement has proven especially effective across a wide range of sales, marketing, customer service and support scenarios, providing the quickest route to success and resolution in a high number of cases.

 A telecom’s call center received a call from a customer complaining that he’d been billed more than double the contracted amount per month for the last few years.
 The agent could not find any indication for the double-billing in the CRM system, and requested to see the bill.

 Further investigation proved that the customer had only been using a single account with the telecom company and had no knowledge of another account.
 The telecom was billing for services that were being utilized, but by whom?

 The agent passed the details of the suspicious account to corporate security who involved the police in the investigation.